phrp720/Conways-Game-Of-Life/readme.md

 ### Question 4:
--->I notice that in both glid1 and glid2 the speedup depending on the repetitions (100-1000) remains almost unchanged.
+* I notice that in both glid1 and glid2 the speedup depending on the repetitions (100-1000) remains almost unchanged.
--->On the other hand, depending on the size of the input, we notice (glid1,glid2) that as you increase the size of the input, the speedup also increases, so speedup_glid1<speedup_glid2.
+* On the other hand, depending on the size of the input, we notice (glid1,glid2) that as you increase the size of the input, the speedup also increases, so speedup_glid1<speedup_glid2.